 - 1/3 cup raw cacao powder (or sub cocoa powder)

 - Preheat your oven to 175C/350F.

-- Roast for 10-15 minutes or until slightly golden and the skin stats to come off of the hazelnuts.
+- Roast for 15-20 minutes or until slightly golden and the skin comes off of the hazelnuts easily.
+Cool completely.

-- Cool and rub the hazelnuts with a paper or regular towel to remove most of the skins off the hazelnuts.
-You won't be able to remove it from all of the hazelnuts but that's ok.
+- Rub the hazelnuts with your hands or using a paper towel to remove most of the skins off the hazelnuts.
+It's fine if you can't get all of them.

-- Add the sugar and (to taste, add more if you like) and process until smooth.
+- Add the coconut sugar (start with 1/4 cup and add more later if needed), sea salt, and cacao powder, and process until smooth.